Note: this article is part of a two-part series. See also this post, which covers the multiple-choice grammar section.

 10) Remember that the SAT can break its own “rules”

-It’s undoubtedly a good idea to know some of the more common patterns of the test (e.g. answers with “digression” are wrong, answers with “qualify” are usually right, “extreme” answers and answers implying that the author doesn’t care are wrong).
+It’s undoubtedly a good idea to know some of the more common patterns of the test, e.g. “extreme” answers are usually wrong.
 If you’re seriously shooting for an 800, though, you must be willing to consider that on very rare occasions, there are exceptions.
-Sometimes the correct answer may be “awe” or “apathetic” or “digression.”
+Sometimes the correct answer may include a word like always or never.
 You must find a balance between using the patterns of the test to your advantage and not getting so stuck on them that you let them override what’s actually going on in the passage.